-Within the 6cm band, all observers should avoid using a frequency/bandwidth combination which includes 4800 MHz, where a strong internal birdie exists.
+Within the 6cm band, all observers should avoid using a combination of frequency and bandwidth which includes 4800 MHz, where a strong internal birdie exists.
 The default frequency combinations at this band avoid this birdie.

-2.6 Antenna Pointing
+3.6 Antenna Pointing

 The pointing parameters of the antennas are measured monthly under calm nighttime conditions, and are sufficient, under good weather, to allow pointing accuracy of 10 arcsec rms.
 The pointing accuracy in daytime is a little worse, due to the effects of solar heating of the antenna structures.
+To achieve superior pointing, we have recently added a capability for repeated calibration of the pointing during astronomical observations.
+A strong calibrator must be measured in IA mode every hour or so.
+If the Observe file is constructed properly then the pointing parameters thus derived are utilized in subsequent observations of source.
+At K-band, this can result in a substantial improvement in gain of up to 30-50%.
+This mode is still being evaluated and developed and anyone wishing to use it should contact either Doug Wood or Ken Sowinski.

-2.7 Positional Accuracy
+3.7 Positional Accuracy

 The accuracy with which an object's position can be determined is limited by the atmospheric phase stability.
-Under the best conditions, in 'A'-configuration, accuracies of about 0.05 arcseconds can be obtained.
+Under the best conditions, in A- configuration, accuracies of about 0.05 arcseconds can be obtained.
 Under more normal conditions, accuracies of perhaps 0.1 arcseconds can be expected.
-If highly accurate positions are desired, only 'A' or 'B' position code calibrators from the VLA Calibrator List should be used.
+If highly accurate positions are desired, only A or B position code calibrators from the VLA Calibrator List should be used.
 The positions of these sources are taken from the JPL astrometric survey list.